Should You Marinate Teriyaki?

 I love the sweet and salty charm of teriyaki sauce.
-Folks around here often ask if they should marinate teriyaki when whipping up juicy chicken or tender steak.
+People around here often ask if they should marinate teriyaki when whipping up juicy chicken or tender steak.
 It’s a question worth exploring.
 This flavorful sauce comes from Japan and has won hearts across the globe.
 Many cooks say marinate teriyaki to deepen tastes in their everyday meals.

 Some folks swear by marinate teriyaki for extra savory goodness.
 Others like a quick brush right before grilling.
 Yet, the right choice depends on your protein and cooking style.
 You can gently soak poultry, seafood, or red meats in teriyaki, then cook them to create bold bites.
 Marinate teriyaki can be a simple path to succulent results.